Daniel R. Porterfield: Franklin & Marshall College

-On November 16, 2010, the Franklin & Marshall College board of trustees announced its selection of Porterfield to serve as the college's 15th president.
+On November 16, 2010, the Franklin & Marshall College board of trustees announced its selection of Porterfield as the college's 15th president.
 Porterfield began his tenure at F&M on March 1, 2011 and was inaugurated on September 25, 2011.

 In his inaugural address, titled "Kindle Fire," Porterfield spoke about the core purposes and values of a liberal arts education, the traditions of Franklin & Marshall and the power of ideas and knowledge.
 "It is imperative that we at F&M and all liberal arts colleges embrace the idea that we can be high-impact forces for the long-term good in the world," Porterfield said.
 "Liberal arts education is the single finest form of cultivating emerging human talent and character that this world has ever known."

 Porterfield's strategies led F&M to enroll some of the most talented and diverse classes in its history.
 The percentage of incoming Pell Grant-eligible students and domestic students of color tripled during his tenure.
 Porterfield and F&M attributed these results to a doubling of need-based financial aid for the first-year class over that time period and to a strategy of targeted outreach to promising students in underserved communities.

 As he did at Georgetown, Porterfield forged new partnerships between F&M and K-12 educators and access programs including the Posse Foundation, the KIPP Foundation, Achievement First, Uncommon Schools, Noble, College Match, College Track, the College Advising Corps and Cristo Rey Network.
-While serving at F&M, he joined the board of the College Board and chaired the board of the Lenfest Scholars Foundation, a Philadelphia-based scholarship and college access organization.
+While at F&M, he joined the board of the College Board and chaired the board of the Lenfest Scholars Foundation, a Philadelphia-based scholarship and college access organization.
 He also sat on the Teach For America University Champions' Board and the College Advising Corps Advisory Board.